aws-samples/serverless-patterns/s3-lambda-bedrock-aoss/README.md

 5. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
+    * For template parameters, accept the default values or provide your own values
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.